lopezdsr/sql-query/sqlref.md

 # SQL function reference
-The SQL Query service provides a large and varied set of functions for you to use in your queries.
+The {{site.data.keyword.sqlquery_full}} service provides a large and varied set of functions for you to use in your queries.
 {: shortdesc}

 ## Spark SQL functions